MarisaAlina/api-workshop/afternoon-challenge/afternoon-challenge.md

 Normally, HTML pages are static and have to be reloaded when an event (e.g. the click of a button) happens. jQuery's `$.ajax()` function however instructs the browser to send GET or POST request via an asynchronous HTTP API call to the server and receive it's response - all in the background!
 The function updates the HTML element it references with the received data.
 * _Have you noticed the response format?_
-Despite its name, the function doesn't use XML anymore but transport the data in JSON format.
+Despite its name, the function doesn't use XML anymore to communicate but JSON.
 * _What's with the asynchronous?_
 The asynchronous in `$.ajax()` handles the response in a callback function.
-This simply means that the response is not immediately available, e.g. in a variable but that we need to call another function (["callback function"](https://learn.jquery.com/ajax/key-concepts/)), which handles the response and data it returned.
-This is actually what allows us to continue to use the website without it needing to reload.
+This simply means that the response is not immediately returned.
+When it is available it will call another function (["callback function"](https://learn.jquery.com/ajax/key-concepts/)), which handles the response and data it returned.
+This is actually what allows us to continue to use the website.
+Without it the page would wait until the response is returned before responding to page interaction.

 _Will not work_
 ```javascript